Second microlocalization and Fredholm theory for the three-body problem: The conormal three-cone operators

-though at this stage, it is not immediately clear why we require the additional resolution at the corner (this will be clarified in Section 4).
-Now, $\Xd$ is a manifold with corners having three boundary hypersurfaces.
-These are the lifts of the two boundary hypersurfaces of $X$, which will be denoted by $\dmf$ (the ``decoupled'' main face) for the lift of $\mathrm{mf}$, and $\dff$ (the ``decoupled'' front face) for the lift of $\mathrm{ff}_{\tindex}$, as well as the new face that's just been created, which will be denoted by $\mathrm{cf}_{\tindex}$ (for the ``corner face'').
 In the discussion below, we will continue to follow Melrose's program.
-Thus, we will start by defining the Lie algebra of three-cone vector fields on $\Xd$, and from there construct the three-cone cotangent bundle, on which we can define a class of symbols.
-We then construct the conormal algebra of three-cone operators via partition of unity, much like in the cases of the b- and cone algebras.
-In fact, the latter two are heavily related to the three-cone algebra.
-Indeed, as we will show, one could write any three-cone operator near $\dff$ as the partial quantization in the free variables of a family of b-operators, near $\cf$ as the partial quantization of a family of cone operators, and away from these faces as a scattering operator.
+Thus, in \S \ref{subsection definition of the three-cone bundle and the variable changes}, we will by defining the Lie algebra of three-cone vector fields on $\Xd$, and from there construct the three-cone cotangent bundle, on which we can define a class of conormal symbols.
+In \S\S \ref{overview of three-cone bundle subsection}--\ref{subsection construction of cf}, we construct spaces of conormal three-cone operators via local cut-offs{\ep}much like in the cases of the conormal b- and cone algebras.
+In fact, the latter two are heavily related to the conormal three-cone algebra.
+Indeed, as we will show in \S \ref{subsection partial quantization near dff} and \S \ref{subsection partial quantization near cf}, one could write any conormal three-cone operator near $\dff$ as the partial quantization in the free variables of a family of conormal b-operators, and near $\cf$ as the partial quantization of a family of conormal cone operators, and away from these faces as a scattering operator.
+Finally, we will also discuss briefly why the local constructions we present in this section are compatible in \S \ref{compatibility of three-cone operators subsection}.